teo8192/mkmake/README.md

 # mkmake

+(You need a POSIX compilant shell to use some commands in the generated makefile)

 This script will generate a Makefile for a C project.
 Not flawless but does the job.
 You need a '.targets' file.
 A line starting with 'target' is the formula for an executable.
 A line beginning with 'flags' is the flags for compiling.